 Why do you need to cover up terrazzo flooring?
 The whole point of it is that is serviceable and easily cleaned with a classic look.
-If you must cover, use rugs.
-If it is a kitchen or someplace where rugs are not appropriate, learn to love the terrazzo.

 The terrazzo is in bad shape.
 House was empty for 10 years with carpet over it, huge stains everywhere that can not be removed, floor always looks dirty.
 Think we are going to go with laminate to cover, no adhesive and can be inexpensive.
 Thanks for the advice.